 Impact of the Seminar

-Our growing list of student-initiated evaluations demonstrates the positive impact the seminar is having on substantial numbers of students.
+Our growing list of student-initiated evaluations demonstrates the positive impact the Seminar is having on a substantial number of students.
 We are grateful for these comments, and even more so for the opportunity to have a positive impact on our students’ lives and academic careers.

-AIS survey results correspond with the student-initiated evaluations.
-For example, over 84% of respondents would recommend the seminar to a friend.
+IS survey results correspond with the student-initiated evaluations.
+For example, over 84% of respondents would recommend the Seminar to a friend.
 We think that’s an exceptional outcome for a required remediation assignment.

 Sample student comments include the following: